-- 1. A well must be located a minimum horizontal distance of 50 feet from any watertight sewage facility or liquid-waste collection facility. - 2.
-A well must be located a minimum horizontal distance of 150 feet from any contamination, such as existing or proposed livestock or poultry yards, privies and septic system absorption fields; provided the general manager may grant a variance for wells that have obtained a variance pursuant to Texas Administrative Code, Title 16, Part 4, Chapter 76, as amended.
-[Amended June 12, 2012] - 3.
-A well must be located at a site not generally subject to flooding; provided, however, that if a well must be placed in a flood prone area, it must be completed with a watertight sanitary well seal and steel casing extending a minimum of 24 inches above the known flood level. - 4.
-No well may be located within five hundred (500) feet of a cemetery, sewage treatment plant, solid waste disposal site, or land irrigated by sewage plant effluent, or within three hundred (300) feet of a sewage wet well, sewage pumping station, or a drainage ditch that contains industrial waste discharges or wastes from sewage treatment systems; provided the general manager may grant a variance for wells that have obtained a variance pursuant to Texas Administrative Code, Title 16, Part 4, Chapter 76, as amended.
-[Amended June 12, 2012] - 5.
-Wells shall have an annular space that is at least three (3) inches larger in diameter than the casing and the annular space shall be filled using cement slurry, bentonite grout, and/or bentonite, as follows: [Added June 12, 2012] - a. wells that are 100 feet deep, or more, from the ground level to a depth of 100 feet; - b. wells that are less than 100 feet deep, except as provided in (c) and (d) below, from the ground level to the top of the water producing layer; - c. in areas of shallow unconfined aquifers the cement slurry, bentonite grout and/or bentonite need not be placed below the static water level; and - d. in areas of shallow confined aquifers having artesian head, the cement slurry, bentonite grout and/or bentonite need not be placed below the top of the water-bearing strata.
+- 1. A well must be located a minimum horizontal distance of fifty (50) feet from any watertight sewage facility or liquid-waste collection facility, except in the case of monitoring wells and piezometers, which may be located where necessity dictates.
+[Amended July 2, 2019] - 2.
+A well must be located a minimum horizontal distance of one hundred fifty (150) feet from any concentrated sources of potential contamination, such as existing or proposed livestock or poultry yards, and privies and a minimum of one hundred (100) feet from an existing proposed septic system absorption fields, septic system spray area, or a dry litter poultry facility; provided the general manager may grant a variance for wells that have obtained a variance pursuant to Texas Administrative Code, Title 16, Part 4, Chapter 76, as amended.
+Except in the case of monitoring wells and piezometers, which may be located as necessity dictates.
+[Amended June 12, 2012] [Amended July 2, 2019] - 3.
+A well must be located at a site not generally subject to flooding; provided, however, that if a well must be placed in a flood prone area, it must be completed with a watertight sanitary well seal and steel casing extending a minimum of thirty-six (36) inches above ground level and twenty (24) inches below the ground surface.
+[Amended July 2, 2019] - 4.
+No well may be located within one hundred fifty (150) feet of a sewage treatment plant, solid waste disposal site, land irrigated by sewage plant effluent, a sewage wet well, sewage pumping station, a drainage ditch that contains industrial waste discharges or wastes from sewage treatment systems or the boundary of a cemetery; provided the general manager may grant a variance for wells that have obtained a variance pursuant to Texas Administrative Code, Title 16, Part 4, Chapter 76, as amended.
+Except in the case of monitoring wells and piezometers, which may be located as necessity dictates.
+[Amended June 12, 2012] [Amended July 2, 2019]

+- 5. The distances given for separation of wells from potential contamination listed in Rule 12.2.2 and Rule 12.2.4 may be decreased to a minimum of fifty (50) feet, provided wells shall have an annular space that is at least three (3) inches larger in diameter than the casing and the annular space shall be filled with positive displacement technique or tremie pressure filled using cement slurry, bentonite grout, and/or bentonite, as follows: [Added June 12, 2012] [Amended July 2, 2019] - a. wells that are 100 feet deep, or more, from the ground level to a depth of 100 feet; - b. wells that are less than 100 feet deep, except as provided in (c) and (d) below, from the ground level to the top of the water producing layer; - c. in areas of shallow unconfined aquifers the cement slurry, bentonite grout and/or bentonite need not be placed below the static water level; and - d. in areas of shallow confined aquifers having artesian head, the cement slurry, bentonite grout and/or bentonite need not be placed below the top of the waterbearing strata.
 [Added June 12, 2012] - 6.
-Compliance with Rule 12.2(5) must be documented by the permit application for the well, and from the well log that is submitted to the District and the Texas Department of Licensing and

-Regulation at the time of the well's completion.
-[Added June 12, 2012]

-7. Class V injection wells that are subject to the completion standards of the Texas Commission on Environmental Quality under 30 TAC, Chapter 331, are exempt from the requirements of this rule.
+Compliance with Rule 12.2(5) must be documented by the permit application for the well, and from the well log that is submitted to the District and the Texas Department of Licensing and Regulation at the time of the well's completion.
+[Added June 12, 2012] - Class V injection wells that are subject to the completion standards of the Texas Commission on Environmental Quality under 30 TAC, Chapter 331, are exempt from the requirements of this rule.
 [Added June 12, 2012]